 Don’t be afraid to speak up during your thyroid doctor visits.
 Sadly, many hypothyroid patients feel dismissed by their doctors.
 Even though more information is learned about hypothyroidism and treatment every day, many doctors stick to older ways of treatment.

 Helping doctors to better understand your symptoms and experiences can help him or her to give better overall treatment to their patients.

 There are many ways today to help people suffering from hypothyroidism.
 If you read a book that helped you, pass it on to a friend.
 If you find a website full of helpful information, tell friends or fellow hypothyroid patients.

 Being open and aware of ways you can help others can be a game-changer for many.
 We never know how many people we can help until we take that first step and reach out.

 If you know someone with hypothyroidism who is newly diagnosed or struggling with their symptoms offer your help.
 Maybe they just need someone to listen to them who understands.
 Feeling validated and that you’re not alone can make a big difference to someone who’s struggling.

 Or maybe they need advice that you can share.
 Sharing your experiences and advice on doctors who listen, nutrition, and coping with symptoms can be a help to others who are struggling.

 How were you feeling before you were diagnosed?
-What symptoms did you have?
+What thyroid symptoms did you have?
 How long did it take to get your diagnosis?
 What test(s) did your doctor run?
 What medication did they prescribe?
-Did the medication work for you?
+Did the thyroid medication work for you?
 Are you on a different medicine now?
 What foods do you eat?
 Do you still suffer from any symptoms?

 There are so many ways to reach out and help people better understand hypothyroidism and the best ways to deal with it.